 ➣ BABY OIL

-Baby oil is petroleum jelly’s second cousin, and what makes this product even worse is that it’s often combined with synthetic fragrances (a well known source of phthalates).
-But don’t despair!
+Baby oil is a petroleum jelly’s second cousin, and what makes this product even worse is that it’s often combined with synthetic fragrances (a well known source of phthalates).

 It’s very easy to find natural, safer alternatives in your kitchen.
-Pretty much any oil will do, but they’re really hardly ever necessary.
-The old saying “leave it and it will flourish” is pretty accurate here (as long as you don’t overdo it on the bath time frequency).
+Pretty much any oil will do (apply on damp skin for better absorption), but they’re really hardly ever necessary unless you’re overdoing it with the frequency of bath times.

 ➣ BABY LAUNDRY DETERGENT